Composition of Binary Quadratic Forms over Number Fields: Preliminaries

 If $K$ is totally real (and of narrow class number one), then every totally positive unit is square of a unit (for a reference, see \cite[Prop.
 2.4]{Edgar-Mollin-Peterson}).
 Consider equivalent quadratic forms $Q$ and $Q'$, such that $\Disc(Q)=\Disc(Q')$, i.e.,

 for some $p,q,r,s \in \OK{K}$.
 If $u\in\USet{K}$ is such that $ps-qr=u^2$, then

 gives the equivalence of $Q$ and $Q'$ with determinant $1$.
 Therefore, in this case, our notion could be simplified to quadratic forms of the discriminant exactly $D_{\Omega}$, and to the equivalence by the matrices of determinant $1$.

-On the other hand, if $K$ is not totally real, then the units other than $1$ become important.
-For example, take $K=\Q(\ii)$, and consider the quadratic forms $Q(x,y)=x^2+4xy+2y^2$ and $Q'(x,y)=\ii x^2+4xy-2\ii y^2$.
-Clearly $Q'(x,y)=-\ii Q(ix, y)$, but there is no matrix of determinant $1$ which would provide the equivalence between $Q$ and $Q'$.
-That can be seen as follows: by the first equality of (\ref{Eq:equiv_QF-koef}), we need to find $p,r\in\Z[\ii]$ such that $p^2+4pr+2r^2=\ii$.
-But that is not possible, because the imaginary part of $p^2+4pr+2r^2$ is divisible by 2. \end{remark}
+But then a change of basis of an ideal may lead to obtaining inequivalent quadratic forms, as we will see in Subsection~\ref{Section:Ideals_to_forms} (see Remark~\ref{rem:QFmultUnit}). \end{remark}

 Let us prove two lemmas, which will be useful later.